-EBR School Board unanimously votes to select Lamont Cole as superintendent; Smith named deputy
+EBR School Board unanimously votes to select LaMont Cole as superintendent

 Latest Weather Blog

-EBR School Board unanimously votes to select Lamont Cole as superintendent; Smith named deputy
+EBR School Board unanimously votes to select LaMont Cole as superintendent

-BATON ROUGE — The East Baton Rouge Parish School Board selected Metro Council member Lamont Cole as its next superintendent on Wednesday, its unanimous vote providing a surprising finale to a tumultuous six-month search for a new leader.
+BATON ROUGE — The East Baton Rouge Parish School Board selected Metro Council member LaMont Cole as its next superintendent on Wednesday, its unanimous vote providing a surprising finale to a tumultuous six-month search for a new leader.

 The decision ended a particularly harrowing stretch in which the district saw previous superintendent finalists back away — two of them after interviewing with board members and the public.